Warmer, longer days and late night movies … if you’re not spending the day by the waters then it’s chill time at home with a nachos bowl!

 Let’s get cooking:

 - Heat oil in a large saucepan over medium heat.
-Add onion, zucchini and carrot to pan and cook, stirring occasionally, for 5 minutes or until vegetables are soft.
+Add onion and cook, stirring occasionally, for 2 minutes.
+Add carrots and cook for another 5 minutes on low heat or until soft.
+Add zucchini and cook for another 2 minutes.

 - Remove pan from heat and stir in 1/4 cup of cheese.
 Divide nachos mixture between four bowls.
-Top with a row of Beanfields chips, remaining cheese, and your favorite ingredients – such as diced avocado and yoghurt.
+Top with bean/corn chips, remaining cheese, and your favorite ingredients – such as diced avocado and yoghurt.
 Serve with lime wedges, if using.

 - If you have a grill, you can melt the cheese before topping with the rest of the ingredients.
 Preheat the grill to med-high and remember to use oven-proof bowls to serve.
 You could even put it all in a large baking dish to melt the cheese in the grill or oven, then divide the mixture between individual serving bowls and let everyone top their own nachos (let them get creative – less work for you, hehe).